Applying Online

 ---|---|

-B | MAM not exceeding 3,500kg and passenger accommodation is for less than 8 passengers in addition to the driver. |
+B | MAM not exceeding 3,500 kg with passenger accommodation for a maximum of 8 passengers in addition to driver |

-C1 | MAM exceeding 3,500kg and passenger accommodation is for less than 8 passengers in addition to the driver |
+C | MAM exceeding 3,500 kg with passenger accommodation for a maximum of 8 passengers in addition to driver |

 No, you must sit the driving test in a representative vehicle for the category of vehicle being tested in.
 See table below.